black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 You can test this by clicking your "Go to store" button, followed by your "Buy Health" button.

 Note: Your answer should only be two lines of code.

+# Step 77
+Start by placing all of the code in your buyHealth function inside an if statement.
+For the if statement condition, check if gold is greater than or equal to 10.